 In order to participate in the MAC program, districts must first enter into a MAC contract with the Texas Health & Human Services Commission (HHSC).
 All participation documents must be approved and a MAC contract must be executed prior to the close of the Random Moment Time Study (RMTS) participant list for the quarter in which the district wishes to claim.
 The effective date (execution date) of the MAC contract is the date signed by the designated HHSC contact.

-In addition to the contracting process, each district must also have an active Texas Provider Identifier (TPI) and/or National Provider Identifier (NPI), meet HHSC training requirements and participate in the RMTS.
-The RMTS includes the certification of the participant list and participation in the time study.
+In addition to the contracting process, each district must also have an active Texas Provider Identifier (TPI) and/or National Provider Identifier (NPI), meet HHSC training requirements and participate in the RMTS, which includes the certification of the participant list and participation in the time study.
 To enroll as a Medicaid provider, please complete the Texas Medicaid fee-for-service provider enrollment form on the Texas Medicaid and Healthcare Partnership (TMHP) website:

-Districts that are interested in participating should consider beginning the process as soon as possible, as it may take a couple of months to complete all paperwork and training requirements.
+Districts that are interested in participating should consider beginning the process as soon as possible, as it may take many months to complete all paperwork and training requirements..